-Like the mythological figure from which it draws its name, the half piano, half percussion icarus Quartet dares to fly towards the sun, aspiring to new heights of artistry.
+Winner of the 2019 Chamber Music Yellow Springs Competition, the half piano-half percussion icarus Quartet, like the mythological figure from which it draws its name, dares to fly towards the sun and aspire to new heights of artistry.
 Following their Carnegie Hall debut, composer Paul Lansky simply remarked, “This is music making of the highest order.”

 While pursuing their graduate degrees at the Yale School of Music, the members of iQ were brought together to represent the school in its prestigious concert series, Yale in New York, with the Yale Percussion Group under the guidance of Robert van Sice.
 Composition chair Martin Bresnick regarded an appearance of the Quartet as “one of the best student performances of any work I have ever heard… They played with great energy, sensitivity and precision.”
 They have since performed throughout the northeast as well as in a recent set at the 2017 New Music Gathering in Bowling Green, Ohio.
 In the 2017-18 season, icarus served as Ensemble-in-Residence for Music at St. David's in Baltimore, and was also featured on the Queens New Music Festival and Yale's distinguished Horowitz Piano Series.

 Passionate about educating and engaging with the next generation of musicians, iQ often works in school and university settings.
 They give classes and coachings on chamber music, as well as composition seminars on writing for their instruments.
 The icarus percussionists (icarus Duo) are in residence with Yale College, reading, workshopping, and premiering new student works.